-Research on the (potential) role of the Charter for the European legal regime was conducted in Austria, Croatia, Greece, Italy and Poland.
+Research on the (potential) role of the Charter of Fundamental Rights of the European Union (CFREU) for the European legal regime was conducted in Austria, Croatia, Greece, Italy and Poland.
 The research was seen as key in preparing and developing the training materials as well as the "Training Manual: The Role of the EU Charter of Fundamental Rights in Asylum Cases" within the project "Judging the Charter".
-The project aimed at identifying and elaborating all asylum cases decided on by CJEU, which refer to CFREU.

 Access to Justice